-- Macmillan has lots of information about diet, cancer and healthy eating.
-Visit macmillan.org.uk - There are lots of excellent cookbooks full of recipes to support you through your treatment, including The Royal Marsden Cancer Cookbook, available in lots of high street bookshops and at shop.royalmarsden.org - Maggie's offers free practical support for people affected by cancer and many centres have a dietitian you can speak to for guidance.
-Visit maggies.org - Cancer Research UK has excellent information about myths related to cancer and nutrition.
-Visit cancerresearchuk.org - The World Cancer Research Fund is the leading authority on the links between diet and cancer.
-You can find recipe ideas and tips to manage side effects of treatment, as well as download their booklet Eat Well During Cancer.
-Visit wcrf-uk.org - The British Nutrition Foundation provides evidence-based information to help you have eat a balanced diet.
-Visit nutrition.org.uk - You may also want to get support from a specialist dietitian to help with your individual needs.
-The Association of UK Dietitians can help you find out more about this and their website has lots of free recipe ideas.
-Visit bda.uk.com
+- Maggie's offers free practical support for people affected by cancer and many centres have a dietitian you can speak to for guidance - maggiescentres.org - Cancer Research UK has excellent information about myths related to cancer and nutrition - cancerresearchuk.org - The World Cancer Research Fund is the leading authority on the links between diet and cancer and produces a report called Diet, Nutrition, Physical Activity and Cancer: a Global Perspective.
+You can also download their booklet Eat Well During Cancer for recipe ideas and tips to manage side-effects of treatment - wcrf-uk.org - You may also want to seek support from a specialist dietitian to help with your individual needs.
+The Association of UK Dietitians can help you find out more about this path and their website has hundreds of free recipe ideas - bda.uk.com

-I found it difficult to know where to look for answers about ovarian cancer and diet.
+"I found it difficult to know where to look for answers about ovarian cancer and diet.
 It was hit and miss and so time consuming.
 I feared just googling but often couldn't find information on a wide range of information.
 Where could I have found this?
-I really wish this information sheet had existed when I first knew I had ovarian cancer.
+I really wish this booklet had existed when I first knew I had ovarian cancer.
 It would have saved me a lot of time and anxiety."